- 05 May 2025

 - API Calls: The number of API requests to the server in your projects.

-When an account reaches resource consumption limits, email alerts are sent based on thresholds:
+When an account nears its resource consumption limits, email alerts are triggered at the thresholds listed below:

-Recipients: Org owners & admins of connected organizations.
+Email Recipients: Organization owners and admins of the account’s organizations.

 The organization's business information, as provided when creating the subscription, can be reviewed and changed as needed.
 The payment method that's on file is listed for review as well.